-Clark is a diverse school as noted with the following information: 2.5 percent Multiracial: .6 percent Native American: 1 percent Asian: 16.1 percent Hispanic: 5.8 percent African American and 74 percent Caucasian.
+Clark is a diverse school as noted with the following information: 2.3 percent Multiracial: .2 percent Native American: .9 percent Asian: 17.2 percent Hispanic: 5.6 percent African American and 73.7 percent Caucasian.
 Additionally, in regards to the lunch program Clark has: 14.2 percent free, 4.6 percent reduced, and 81.2 percent paid.
+Beginning October 1, Lake Central School Corporation received a grant to provide breakfast and lunch free of charge for all students regardless of financial situation.
+This grant is set to expire in December.